-(4) FORMATION OF JOINT VENTURE:
+(4) INVESTMENT IN JOINT VENTURE

-On July 4, 2010, the Company entered into a joint venture with Cooper Industries, plc ("Cooper"), combining certain of the Company's hand tools business with Cooper's Tools business to form a new entity called Apex Tool Group, LLC ("Apex").
+On July 4, 2010, the Company entered into a joint venture with Cooper Industries, plc ("Cooper"), combining certain of the Company's hand tool businesses with Cooper's Tools business to form a new entity called Apex Tool Group, LLC ("Apex").
 The 2009 sales, on a combined basis, of the two tools businesses contributed to Apex were approximately \$1.2 billion.
-Each of Cooper and the Company owns a 50% interest in Apex and has an equal number of representatives on Apex's Board of Directors.
-Neither joint venture partner controls the significant operating and financing activities of Apex.
-Upon the closing of the transaction, Apex simultaneously obtained a credit facility and term debt financing and used \$45 million of the term debt financing to purchase from the Company certain assets of the Company's tools business.
-In addition, as indicated in the table below, the Company recorded receivables from Apex totaling approximately \$45 million related to consideration due to the Company in connection with the formation of the joint venture.
-The Company has collected the majority of this receivable as of December 31, 2011 and expects to collect the remaining outstanding balance during 2012.
+During the period that Cooper and the Company owned Apex, each of Cooper and the Company owned a 50% interest in Apex and had an equal number of representatives on Apex's Board of Directors.
+Neither joint venture partner controlled the significant operating and financing activities of Apex.
+Upon the closing of the joint venture formation, Apex simultaneously obtained a credit facility and term debt financing and used \$45 million of the term debt financing to purchase from the Company certain assets of the Company's hand tool businesses.
+In addition to the cash received for the purchase of these assets, the Company recorded a receivable from Apex of \$45 million upon closing which has been fully paid.
+As of the closing of the joint venture formation, the Company deconsolidated the financial results of its contributed businesses and began accounting for its investment in the joint venture based on the equity method of accounting.

 In accordance with accounting standards applicable to non-controlling interests in subsidiaries, the Company recognized a \$232 million after-tax gain (\$0.34 per diluted share) during the third quarter of 2010 associated with the transaction.
-The gain is computed as the difference between the book value of the contributed business that was deconsolidated and the fair value of the consideration received in exchange, consisting of \$45 million in cash, a receivable of \$45 million from Apex and the 50% interest in Apex as indicated in the table below (\$ in millions):
+The gain is computed as the difference between the book value of the contributed businesses that were deconsolidated and the fair value of the consideration received in exchange, including the 50% interest in Apex and the cash and receivables received from Apex in connection with the transaction as indicated in the table below (\$ in millions):